CMAT 2016 Analysis

 Following is a comprehensive Analysis of the question types the CMAT has seen in the previous years:

 This section in CMAT usually contains moderate to difficult level questions.
-It has seen a mix of questions based on Algebra, Permutation and Combination, Mensuration, Geometry, Profit& loss, Number system, Linear equations, Profit & Loss, Averages, Alligations & Mixtures, Mensuration, Probability, and Logarithms.
+It has seen a mix of questions based on Algebra, Permutation and Combination, Mensuration, Geometry, Profit& loss, Number system, Linear equations, Averages, Alligations & Mixtures, Mensuration, Probability, and Logarithms.
 Questions on Data Interpretation and Modern Mathematics have also appeared in the paper.

 Data interpretation questions are a little time consuming and require better understanding to answer the questions based on data.
 This section is not very tough but the questions maybe a little lengthy; hence, speed needs to be maintained.
 An attempt of 17-19 questions with high accuracy is good to score well in this section.

 The section can be considered as well balanced as it had questions covering all the conventional areas of Verbal Ability.
 This section generally has questions from Reading Comprehension, Idioms, Vocabulary, Critical Reasoning, Para jumbles, Fill in the blanks, Sentence Correction, Analogy, Sentence Rearrangement, Verbal Reasoning, Fact, Inference, Judgment (FIJ).
 Previous years' CMAT had 3 to 4 Reading Comprehension passages.
 Each passage was a little tricky, but were doable.
 A few questions on RC passages were based on verbal reasoning i.e. inference, and facts.
 An attempt of about 18-20 questions would be considered good.